serhankars/cheatsheets/mongodb.md

 var date = <b>new  Date()</b>; //If you add the new keyword to the constructor, you get the BSON date that is wrapped in ISODate() var date = <b>ISODate()</b>;

-var binData = <b>BinData(0,"VghASDI10ZGUUu")</b>
+// The first argument to BinData is a binary subtype to indicate the type of information stored.
-> The first argument to BinData is a binary subtype to indicate the type of information stored.
-The zero value stands for plain binary data and can be used with text or media files.
+// Zero value stands for plain binary data and can be used with text or media files. var binData = <b>BinData(0,"VghASDI10ZGUUu")</b>
 </pre>

 ------------------------------------------------
 DATABASE COMMANDS
 ------------------------------------------------